josiren/Telegram-Mini-App-Next.Js-Template/README.md

 - **Usage**: Provides routing, API routes, and optimization features out of the box, enhancing SEO and performance.

-### Styled-Components
+### Emotion

-- **Purpose**: A library for writing CSS in JavaScript.
+- **Purpose**: A powerful library for writing CSS in JavaScript, particularly designed for React applications.
-- **Usage**: Allows for component-level styling, making it easier to manage styles in a modular way while leveraging the full power of CSS.
+- **Usage**: Enables developers to apply styles at the component level, promoting modularity and maintainability in styling.

 ### Tailwind CSS